MuckRock/documentcloud/docs/api/api.md

 ## Projects

 Projects are collections of documents.
-They can be used for organizaing groups of documents, or for collaborating with other users by sharing access to private documents.
+They can be used for organizing groups of documents, or for collaborating with other users by sharing access to private documents.